 The market for derivatives, however, did not take off, as there was no regulatory framework to govern trading of derivatives.
 SEBI set up a 24 member Committee under the Chairmanship of Dr. L. C. Gupta on 18th November 1996 to develop appropriate regulatory framework for derivatives trading in India.
-The Committee submitted its report on March 17, 1998 recommending, among others, that the derivatives may be declared as securities under section 2(h)(iia) of the SCRA, so that the regulatory framework applicable to trading of securities could govern trading of derivatives also.
-Section 2(h) of the SCRA which defines 'securities' to include shares, scrips, stocks, bonds, debentures, debenture stock, or other marketable securities of a like nature in or of any incorporated company or other body corporate, government securities, etc., empowers Central Government to declare "such other" instruments as "securities".
-Government, however, did not declare derivatives to be securities, rather amended the SCRA to explicitly define securities to include derivatives, probably because its power to declare any instrument as "securities" was limited by the words "such other".
+The Committee submitted its report on March 17, 1998 recommending among others, that the derivatives may be declared as securities under section 2(h) (iia) of the SCRA, so that the regulatory framework applicable to trading of securities could govern trading of derivatives also.
+Section 2 (h) of the SCRA which defines 'securities' to includes shares, scrips, stocks, bonds, debentures, debenture stock, or other marketable securities of a like nature in or of any incorporated company or other body corporate, government securities, etc., empowers Central Government to declare "such other" instruments as "securities".